Providing the means to torture or kill

 Van Anraat had claimed in his own defense that his actions involved business transactions and that he did not sell chemical weapons to Iraq.
 He does does not appear to have broken any Dutch export laws in place at the time.

 An important aspect of the case presented by the prosecution was the volume of chemical components provided by van Anraat over time.
-The overall volume of the chemicals provided, relative to other sources of the chemicals imported to Iraq during the time period in which the weapons were produced was important in showing the significance of the assistanc provided.
+The overall volume of the chemicals provided, relative to other sources of the chemicals imported to Iraq during the time period in which the weapons were produced, was important in showing the significance of the assistance provided.

 According to the prosecution, van Anraat was “suspected of delivering thousands of tons of raw materials for chemical weapons to the former regime in Baghdad between 1984 and 1988”.
 A sanctions investigation by U.S. customs authorities found van Anraat had been involved in four shipments to Iraq of thiodiglycol, an industrial chemical which can be used to make mustard gas but which also has civilian uses.